Log in

 This hit me like a ton of bricks 5 years into my job as a banker at Chase.

-But I hadn't figured out how I'd leave my 9-5 without feeling stressed over money.
+But I hadn't yet figured out how to leave my 9-5 without worrying about money.

 That's when I noticed a new trend among some millennial and gen z banking customers.